Joseph Strayer: Work for the CIA

-When not teaching medieval history at Princeton, Strayer was involved with the CIA, as a member of the CIA's Office of National Estimates.
+Strayer was engaged in intelligence work for many years during the Cold War as a consulting analyst with the CIA's Office of National Estimates.
 The extent of his involvement, at a time when the CIA was running covert operations to destabilize governments around the world (Iran, Brazil, Congo, Dominican Republic, Guyana and Chile), has never been fully assessed or verified.